 1 –Practice Good Hand Sanitation

 The most common ways cold germs are spread is through hand-to-hand and hand-to-face contact.
 You can reduce your risk of spreading germs by practicing good hand sanitation habits.
-Wash your hands frequently, especially when you are in crowds and in public places.
+Wash your hands frequently, especially when you are in crowds and public places.
 Use hand sanitizer throughout the day.
-Avoid touching your face, biting your nails or other hand-to-face contact.
+Avoid touching your face, biting your nails, or other hand-to-face contact.
 If you are in a public space and have to cough or sneeze, use the “face-into-sleeve” technique.
 This strategy will help to reduce the amount of germs spread to other people.

 2—Use Separate Cups And Utensils